Opeyemi94/My_LITA_Project/README.md

 ## WHAT IS DATA LITERACY?
 ---
-Data literacy explain how we should perserve
+Data literacy explain how we should perserve data and some of different Storage our data can be on for us to certain things

+## DATA GENERATION
+---
+Data Set means a collection of data point while Data Point menas a single attribute in a data set. when our data has been generated our data will come in different struction.
+However the structure
 ```SQL
 select * From Table1
 Where condition = TRUE